 “For just as Jonah was three days and three nights in the belly of the great fish, so will the Son of Man be three days and three nights in the heart of the earth.”
 (Matthew 12:40 ESV)

-So again, Jesus in a round-about-way was letting his followers know that he is going to suffer in hell.
-We can see this to be true as well in the book of Hebrews where we read: “Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchizedek.”
+So, couldn’t we all agree that Jesus himself did experience affliction during those three days and nights.
+And let’s take note to what the book of Hebrews says concerning Jesus: “Who in the days of his flesh, when he had offered up prayers and supplications with strong crying and tears unto him that was able to save him from death, and was heard in that he feared; Though he were a Son, yet learned he obedience by the things which he suffered; And being made perfect, he became the author of eternal salvation unto all them that obey him; Called of God an high priest after the order of Melchizedek.”
 (Hebrews 5:7-10 KJV) So, we read that Jesus was making a plea to God that he would “save him from death” and that he “was heard in that he feared.”

 Now, it’s obvious that this passage above had nothing to do with Christ’s physical death.
 For we know that he was crucified and put to death.
 Therefore, wouldn’t Jesus be asking that his soul would not be left in hell during those three days and nights?
 For Peter said: “Him, being delivered by the determined purpose and foreknowledge of God, you have taken by lawless hands, have crucified, and put to death; whom God raised up, having loosed the pains of death, because it was not possible that He should be held by it.”
 (Acts 2:23-24 NKJV) So again, Jesus was “loosed” (saved) from “the pains of death.”
 So what pains are there in death other than the fires of hell itself?

-“And being in hell, lifted up his eyes, he sees Abraham afar off and Lazarus in his bosom.
-And calling he said, Father Abraham, have mercy on me and send Lazarus so that he may dip the tip of his finger in water and cool my tongue, for I am tormented in this flame.”
-(Luke 16:23-24 KJ3)
+“And in hell he lifted up his eyes, being in torments, and saw Abraham afar off, and Lazarus in his bosom.
+And he cried and said, Father Abraham, have mercy on me and send Lazarus so that he may dip the tip of his finger in water and cool my tongue, for I am tormented in this flame.”
+(Luke 16:23-24 MKJV)

-Now, from the account of the rich man and Lazarus, we can clearly see that the rich man was is a place of torment after his death.
-But on the other hand, Lazarus and the rest of God’s departed saints were in a place of paradise.
+Now, from the account of the rich man and Lazarus above, we can clearly see that the rich man was is a place of torment after his death.
+But on the other hand, Lazarus and the rest of God’s departed saints are with Abraham in a place of comfort and rest.
 And let’s also take note that while looking upward from hell, the rich man saw Lazarus in the arms of Abraham and cried out for mercy.
-Now, some brothers and sisters in Christ claim that God’s departed saints are inside the earth in a place called Abraham’s Bosom.
+Now, some claim that God’s departed saints are inside the earth in a place called Abraham’s Bosom.
 Supposedly, they say it was a great distance off from hell where those on both sides can see each other.
 And therefore, the “rich man” was able to communicate with Abraham.

 For videos concerning Jesus in hell click the link below: